zoomix/ionic_feeder/README.md

 * Change background on button click to give press feedback.
 * Sometimes we get two timers running for the same feeding. (bug.
 Seems fixed)
 * Tactile feedback on clicking the feeding list items
+* When entering a new secret code, automatically perform a sync.

 ##Used plugins